What is EMDR Therapy?

 - Anxiety, such as discomfort with public speaking or dental procedures

 According to psychologist Francine Shapiro, almost 20,000 practitioners have been trained to use EMDR since the developed technique in 1989.
 While walking through the woods one day, Shapiro happened to notice that her own negative emotions lessened as her eyes darted from side to side.
 Then, she found the same positive effect in patients.

 EMDR appears to be a safe therapy with no adverse side effects.
 Still, despite its increasing use, mental health practitioners debate EMDR’s effectiveness.
 Critics note that most EMDR studies have involved only small numbers of participants.
 However, other researchers have shown the treatment’s effectiveness in published reports that consolidated data from several studies.

 Therefore, EMDR therapy has proven to be effective in treating trauma and PTSD.
 It may also help treat other mental conditions like anxiety, depression, and panic disorders.
 Some people may prefer this treatment to prescription medications, which can have unexpected side effects.
 Others may find that EMDR therapy strengthens the effectiveness of their drugs.
 If you think EMDR therapy is right for you, make an appointment with a licensed therapist.

-At We Level Up Treatment Center, we provide world-class care with round-the-clock medical professionals available to help you cope.
-All working as a team providing EMDR Therapy programs and other aspects of treatment.
+Our treatment teams provide world-class inpatient care with round-the-clock medical professionals available to help you cope.
+All working as a team providing evidence-based programs and other aspects of treatment.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our counselors know what you are going through and will answer any of your questions.
+Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential and there is never any obligation.